mmbman/Katagiri/1979-06-14-Fukanzazengi-Talk-6.md

 Do you understand?
 This is a very good example. *[The group laughs – perhaps because no one understands how this is a good example.]*

 One more person was on the train from Fukui City to [Eiheiji](glossary#eiheiji) monastery, because he thought also, “Oh, today is the particular day of performing a memorial service for [Dogen](glossary#dogen).
 So let’s go back.”
 He was also in the city, and also he wanted to see the movie, but he was at that time right in the middle of the trip.
-And then, the train completely tipped off [the track].
+And then, the train completely tipped off the track.
 But he survived.
 Do you understand?
 This is a very good example.

 **Same person**: Okay, how do these two terms then relate to [karma](glossary#karma)?